sidc321/Rforestry/Python/docs/source/introduction.rst

 Installation
 -------------

-Rforestry is currently supported on Linux and MacOS.
+random_forestry is currently supported on Linux and MacOS.
 To install the python package, simply use pip:

 .. code-block:: console

-   $ pip install Rforestry
+   $ pip install random_forestry

 To verify that the package is installed, try to import the *RandomForest* class using the following code:

 .. code-block:: Python

-    from Rforestry import RandomForest
+    from random_forestry import RandomForest

 .. _init: